cgrates/cgrates/docs/installation.rst

 Redhat-based Distributions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-For .rpm distros, we are using Fedora Copr to manage the CGRateS packages:
+For .rpm distros, we are using copr to manage the CGRateS packages:

 .. code-block:: bash